WFP-VAM/prism-app/README.md

 This file is used to pre-load datasets and make sure that they are formatted properly.
 Thanks to TypeScript, this is limitting the potential for mismatch and failed loads.

 ### Layer Configurations
+#### Boundary Layers
+- isPrimary
+  When you have many `boundary` layers present in layer configuration, the application uses different functions to conclude ony which layer is primary/default.
+You can impose the primary layer by using the optional flage `isPrimary`

 #### Add Layer Contents
 In country layers.
 You can add `content_path` element which expects a path to a `.md` or `.html` file.
 That file must be placed in `public/data/${REACT_APP_COUNTRY}/filename.ext` directory e.g. `public/data/myanmar/contents.md`